h2oai/h2ogpt/README.md

 python generate.py --base_model='llama' --prompt_type=wizard2 --cli=True
 ```
 No streaming is currently supported for llama in CLI chat, but that will be fixed soon.

+#### Gradio UI

+`generate.py` by default runs a gradio server with a [UI (click for help with UI)](FAQ.md#explain-things-in-ui).
+Key benefits of the UI include:
+* Save, export, import chat histories and undo or regenerate last query-response pair
+* Upload and control documents of various kinds for document Q/A
+* Choose which specific collection to query, or just chat with LLM
+* Choose specific documents out of collection for asking questions
+* Side-by-side 2-model comparison view
+* RLHF response score evaluation for every query-response

+See how we compare to other tools like PrivateGPT, see our comparisons at [h2oGPT's LangChain Integration FAQ](README_LangChain.md#what-is-h2ogpts-langchain-integration-like).

+We disable background uploads by disabling telemetry for huggingface, gradio, and chroma, and one can additionally avoid downloads (of fonts) by running `generate.py` with `--gradio_offline_level=2`.
+See [Offline Documentation](FAQ.md#offline-mode) for details.

+#### Client API

+`generate.py` by default runs a gradio server, which also gives access to client API using gradio client.
+See example [test code](client_test.py) or other tests in our [tests](https://github.com/h2oai/h2ogpt/blob/main/tests/test_client_calls.py).
+Any element in [gradio_runner.py](gradio_runner.py) with `api_name` defined can be accessed via the gradio client.

 ### Development